Toronto Laboratory for Social Neuroscience

 Jacob Hirsh (assistant professor, University of Toronto, Rotman Business School)

-Sonia Kang (assistant professor, University of Toronto Mississauga, Rotman Business School)
+Sonia Kang (associate professor, University of Toronto Mississauga, Rotman Business School)

 Marina Milyavskaya (assistant professor, Carleton University)

 Vincent Pillaud (assistant professor, University of Caen, Normandy, France)

 Daniel Randles (senior business insight analyst, TD Bank)

 Blair Saunders (lecturer/assistant professor, University of Dundee, Scotland)